binnisays/binnisays.github.io/_posts/2019-04-24-SrilankaAttack.md

 ---
 layout: post
-title:  "Who was behind the extremist attack in Sri Lanka?"
+title:  Who was behind the extremist attack in Sri Lanka?
 author: Bipin
 categories: [ featured ]
-hidden: true

 ---
 This  mystery remained a secret behind the most horrific terrorist attack in Sri Lanka after the ten years of Civil War.